hyperledger/fabric-test/tools/PTE/README.md

     * **channelTX**: channel transaction file.
 If the `gopath` is defined in the service credential json, then the path is relative to `gopath/src`.
 Otherwise, absolute path is required.
     * **action**: channel action: create or join
     * **orgName**: name of organization for the test
-* **burstOpt**: the frequencies and durations for Burst transaction mode traffic.
-Each PTE thread will issue transactions at the specified frequency for the corresponding duration for each interval.
-It will cycle through all intervals, repeating the cycles as necessary until the test completes (as specified by nRequest or runDur).
-The first burstFreq corresponds to the first burstDur, and the second burstFreq corresponds to the second burstDur, and so on.
-If the length, number of modes, of burstFreq and burstDur are not the same, then the extra parameters wll be ignored from the longer list.
-These parameters are valid only if the transMode is set to **Burst**.
-    * **burstFreq**: list of frequencies, in ms; the time between sending two successive msgs; tester must provide one transmit frequency per corresponding burstDur interval
-    * **burstDur**:  list of interval durations for sending transactions, in ms
-* **mixOpt**: each invoke is followed by a query on every process.
-This parameter is valid only if the transMode is set to **Mix**.
-* **mixFreq**: frequency in ms for the transaction rate.
-This value should be set based on the characteristics of the chaincode to avoid the failure of the immediate query.
 * **constantOpt**: the transactions are sent at the specified rate.
 This parameter is valid only if the transMode is set to **Constant**.
-    * **recHist**: This parameter indicates if brief history of the run will be saved.
-If this parameter is set to HIST, then the output is saved into a file, namely ConstantResults.txt, under the current working directory.
-Otherwise, no history is saved.
     * **constFreq**: frequency in ms for the transaction rate.
     * **devFreq**: deviation of frequency in ms for the transaction rate.
 A random frequency is calculated between `constFrq-devFreq` and `constFrq+devFreq` for the next transaction.
 The value is set to default value, 0, if this value is not set in the user input json file.
 All transactions are sent at constant rate if this number is set to 0.
 * **poissonOpt**: the transactions are sent according to a Poisson distribution.
 This parameter is valid only if the transMode is set to **Poisson**.
-    * **recHist**: This parameter indicates if brief history of the run will be saved.
-If this parameter is set to HIST, then the output is saved into a file, namely PoissonResults.txt, under the current working directory.
-Otherwise, no history is saved.
     * **lambda**: average transaction rate in an interval, in seconds.
 This can be an integer or a fraction.
 * **listOpt**: targetPeers list of the peers that the transactions are sent.
 These parameters are valid only when the targetPeers is set to List.
 Each line includes two parameters: **org name** and **peer array within the org**, for example: